dotnet/aspnetcore/README.md

  * Mono 3.4.1 or later (Note: On OS X use the Homebrew formula specified below to install the required version of Mono)
  * bash or zsh and curl

 ## Getting Started

 The easiest way to get started with ASP.NET 5 is to try out the latest preview of Visual Studio 2015 Preview.
 You can find installation instructions and getting started documentation at http://www.asp.net/vnext.

 That said, you can also try out ASP.NET 5 with just a command-prompt and a text editor.
 The following instructions will walk you through getting your dev environment setup.

-### Install the K Version Manager (KVM)
+### Install the .NET Version Manager (DNVM)

+Note: DNVM was formerly called KVM.

 The first thing we need to do is setup the tools required to build and run an application.
-We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-We use the K Version Manager to install different versions of the ASP.NET 5 runtime and switch between them.
+We will start out by getting the [.NET Version Manager (DNVM)](https://github.com/aspnet/Home/wiki/version-manager).
+We use the .NET Version Manager to install different versions of the .NET Execution Environment (DNX) (used by the ASP.NET 5 runtime) and switch between them.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
+To install DNVM on Windows run the following command, which will download and run a script that installs DNVM for the current user (requires admin privileges for Powershell).

-##### Stable(ish)
+##### Stable(ish) (KVM)
-This will use the currently released version of `kvm` (from the `release` branch of this repo).
+This will use the currently released version of `kvm` (from the `master` branch of this repo).
+(KVM was renamed to DNVM after the current public release.)

 ```
 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))"
 ```

-##### Optimistic
+##### Optimistic (DNVM)
-If you want to run on the bleeding edge and install the latest development version of KVM, run the following command:
+If you want to run on the bleeding edge and install the latest development version of DNVM (formerly called KVM), run the following command:

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))}"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.ps1'))}"
 ```

-After the script has run open a new command prompt to start using KVM.
+After the script has run open a new command prompt to start using DNVM.

 #### OS X:

+##### Stable(ish) (KVM)
 To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.